classPythonAddike/Addike-CT/README.md

-# Frontend
+# Backend

-Frontend for the Challenge Tester, written with Svelte
+Backend for the Challenge Tester, written with Golang

 Please Note: This project is still under development